multi interface overview

 Your application must make sure to receive all sockets informed about in the CURLMOPT_SOCKETFUNCTION callback and make sure it reacts on the given activity on them.
 When a socket has the given activity, you call curl_multi_socket_action specifying which socket and action there are.

 This API is typically used with an event-driven underlying functionality (like libevent, libev, kqueue, epoll or similar) with which the application "subscribes" on socket changes.
 This allows applications and libcurl to much better scale upward and beyond thousands of simultaneous transfers without losing performance.

-When you've added your initial set of handles, you call curl_multi_socket_action with CURL_SOCKET_TIMEOUT set in the sockfd argument, and you'll get callbacks call that sets you up and you then continue to call curl_multi_socket_action accordingly when you get activity on the sockets you've been asked to wait on, or if the timeout timer expires.
+When you have added your initial set of handles, you call curl_multi_socket_action with CURL_SOCKET_TIMEOUT set in the sockfd argument, and you will get callbacks call that sets you up and you then continue to call curl_multi_socket_action accordingly when you get activity on the sockets you have been asked to wait on, or if the timeout timer expires.

 You can poll curl_multi_info_read to see if any transfer has completed, as it then has a message saying so.